sass/sass/spec/js-api/value/calculation.d.ts.md

 #### Constructor

-Creates a `CalculationInterpolation` with its `internal` set to an unquoted Sass string with text `"(" + value + ")"` and returns it.
+Creates a `CalculationInterpolation` with `internal` set to an unquoted Sass string with text `"(" + value + ")"` and returns it.

 ```ts